sonic-pi-net/sonic-pi/BUILD-LINUX.md

 ### 1.1 Debian
+The following is a rough list of Debian packages that are needed that can serve as a starting position:
 ```bash
 sudo apt-get install -y build-essential git libssl-dev ruby-dev elixir erlang-dev qttools5-dev qttools5-dev-tools libqt5svg5-dev supercollider-server sc3-plugins-server alsa-utils jackd2 libjack-jackd2-dev libjack-jackd2-0 libasound2-dev librtmidi-dev pulseaudio-module-jack cmake ninja-build
 ```

-Note: The main repositories may not have a recent enough version of Elixir.
-If you need to you can build it yourself, or you can get newer packaged versions from [Erlang Solutions' repository](https://www.erlang-solutions.com/downloads/).
-Installing packages from other repos is at your own risk.
+*Note:* The main repositories may not have a recent enough version of Elixir.
+If this is the case, you can install it via **one** of the following methods:

+* Run `app/pi-install-elixir.sh` to install it using [ASDF](https://github.com/asdf-vm/asdf)
+* Get newer packaged versions of Elixir from [Erlang Solutions' repository](https://www.erlang-solutions.com/downloads/) (though installing packages from outside your distros main repository is at your own risk!)
+* Build and install it yourself

 ## 2. Preparing the Build